 - Presenter, Washington State Association of Municipal Attorneys Annual Conference (1998).

-Super Lawyer®, Super Lawyers and Washington Law & Politics magazine (2004–Present)
+Selected as a Super Lawyer® in the area of Environmental Law by Super Lawyers and Washington Law & Politics magazine (2004–present)

 Rated 10.0 by Avvo, the leading lawyer-rating website